When will unemployment end? These federal pandemic benefits expire this week

 All of these programs are expiring due to federal law.
 However, individual states do have the option to keep these extended benefits going themselves.
 Yet the likelihood of that happening appears pretty slim.
 CNBC reached out to all 50 states.
 Of the 20 that replied, none had plans to extend any of the expiring programs if the federal government was not providing support for doing so.

-The cessation of federal pandemic and unemployment benefits comes as the US is seeing a surge in COVID-19 cases due to the rapidly spreading delta variant.
+The cessation of federal pandemic and unemployment benefits comes as the U.S. is seeing a surge in COVID-19 cases due to the rapidly spreading delta variant.
 It is estimated that 7.5 million Americans currently rely on these benefits to make ends meet.